CHAPTERS

 Tom snorted.
 “Didn’t you go to school with that rich asshole?”

 Preston didn’t answer.
-He studied the screen—barricades, cameras, flashbulbs—chasing a man who’d spent his life running.
+He studied the screen: barricades, cameras, flashbulbs, all chasing a man who had spent his life running.

-“I’ll be back,” Max would growl, fake Austrian accent.
-Preston cackled till he couldn’t breathe.
+“I’ll be back,” Max would growl in a fake Austrian accent, and Preston would cackle until he couldn’t breathe.

-They were just boys.
+They were just boys then.
 Nothing yet.
-Noise and laughter—the kind you don’t realize you’ll miss until decades later when silence becomes more familiar than sound.
+Only noise and laughter, the sort you never realize you’ll miss until silence becomes more familiar than sound.

-And maybe that was the part that hurt the most.
-Because Max never really came back.
-The world had other plans—big, tragic ones.
-Plans that carved a chasm wide enough to swallow everything that mattered.
+Maybe that was what hurt the most.
+Max never really came back.
+The world had other plans for him, big ones, tragic ones.
+Plans that opened a chasm wide enough to swallow everything that mattered.

-Preston had tried—calls, texts, even a letter.
+Preston had tried to reach him; calls, texts, even a letter.
 Nothing.
-He thought about going in person.
-Then life rushed in.
-Girls, parties, flights on a dare.
-Adventures that blurred into avoidance.
-All the beautiful distractions that start to look like purpose if you chase them long enough.
+He thought about showing up in person, but life rushed in.
+Girls and parties, flights taken on a dare, adventures that blurred into avoidance.
+All the beautiful distractions that start to look like purpose when you chase them long enough.

 Max?
 He became Maxwell Fucking Tate.
 Satellites in orbit.
-Rumors in back rooms.
-But to
+Rumors traded in back rooms.
+But to Preston he was still just Max, the weird and brilliant and impossible kid he’d grown up.

-The last time they met, they were twenty-two.
-A cracked couch, cold pizza, Max talked for hours—half-philosopher, half-madman—about a future where everything talked to everything else.
-Needed the tech to catch up.
+The last time they saw each other, they were twenty-two.
+A cracked couch.
+Cold pizza.
+Max talking for hours, half philosopher and half madman, spinning out a future where everything spoke to everything else.
+All he needed, he said, was for the tech to finally catch up.

-And deeper still—school days.
-A promise buried deeper than memory.
-The kind that doesn’t expire just because the friendship did.
-It hadn’t meant much then.
+And beneath that, buried farther back, were the school days.
+The real root of it all.
+A promise sunk deeper than memory, the kind that doesn’t expire just because the friendship did.
+It hadn’t meant much back then.
 But now it meant everything.

 The ball had been in his court for years.
 He knew it.
 Every time another story of Max unraveling found him, he fucking knew it.